-If you’re planning a winter wedding in December and you’re a bride who just loves Christmas, why not combine the two and have a fun and festive Christmas-themed wedding?
+If you’re planning a winter wedding and you’re a bride who loves all things Christmas, why not combine the two and have a fun and festive Christmas-themed wedding?
 After all, it is the most wonderful time of the year…

 There are so many cheap and cheerful Christmas wedding ideas that can transform your big day into a winter wonderland.
 Here’s how to plan the perfect Christmas wedding without blowing your budget.

 Christmas wedding colour scheme

 This is the season of sparkle!
 Whether you embrace it with glimmers of gold amid a sophisticated claret and navy colour scheme or shimmering silver paired with leafy green, navy or the softest of pinks, winter weddings are destined to be glittering affairs.

 Consider your venue when choosing colours for your Christmas wedding.
 If you’re marrying in a marble-filled country house, silver details will look particularly special.

 Choose a converted barn, on the other hand, and the rustic setting will look nothing short of magical when decked out in glorious shades of burgundy and rose gold.

 Remember that even if you won’t be spending much time outdoors, you’re still connected to it by the windows.
 Make a note of which areas of the grounds are visible from your reception room, then decorate.

 If you’re going for a rustic Christmas theme you can really get involved in the DIY look for your decor.
 Pine cones, foliage and logs are a great way to decorate the venue at a low cost.
 You can also try candles and hanging lanterns for a warm and cosy feel, or silver twigs, fairy lights and silver ribbon to give the whole wedding a winter wonderland feel.